 - 4. The accessible route of travel shall be the most practical direct route between accessible building entrances, accessible site facilities, and the accessible entrance to the site.
 If access is provided for pedestrians from a pedestrian tunnel or elevated walkway, entrances to the building from each tunnel or walkway must be accessible.
 (1127B.1) - 5.
 When more than one building or facility is located on a site, accessible routes of travel complying with Section 1114B.1.2 shall be provided between buildings and accessible site facilities, accessible elements, and accessible spaces that are on the same site.
-(1127B.1)

-- When a building or portion of a building is required to be accessible or adaptable, an accessible route of travel complying with Sections 1102B, 1114B, 1124B, 1133B.3, 1133B.5, 1133B.7 and 1133B.8.6 shall be provided to all portions of the building, to accessible building entrances, and between the building and the public way.
+(1127B.1) - 6.
+When a building or portion of a building is required to be accessible or adaptable, an accessible route of travel complying with Sections 1102B, 1114B, 1124B, 1133B.3, 1133B.5, 1133B.7 and 1133B.8.6 shall be provided to all portions of the building, to accessible building entrances, and between the building and the public way.
+All walks, halls, corridors, aisles, skywalks, tunnels and other spaces that are part of an accessible route shall comply with the applicable provisions of the code.
 (1114B.1.2) - Except within an individual dwelling unit, an accessible route of travel shall not pass through kitchens, storage rooms, restrooms, closets or other spaces used for similar purposes.
 (1114B.1.2) - 8.
-At least one accessible route shall connect the following: (1114B.1.2) - a.
+At least one accessible route shall connect the following: (1114B.1.2)

+- a.
 Accessible buildings, facilities, elements, and spaces that are on the same site. - b.
 Accessible building or facility entrances with all accessible spaces and elements and with all accessible dwelling units within the building or facility. - c.
 The accessible route shall, to the maximum extent feasible coincide with the route for the general public. - d.
 Accessible entrance of each accessible dwelling unit with those exterior and interior spaces and facilities that serve the accessible dwelling unit. - 9.
 Where more than one route of travel is provided, all routes shall be accessible.
+Unless otherwise indicated, the minimum clear width of an accessible route shall not be less than 36 inches except at doors complying with Section 1133B.2 or obstructions complying with Figure 11B-10.
+If a person in a wheelchair must make a turn around an obstruction the minimum clear width of the accessible route shall be as shown in Figure 11B-5E(a) and (b).
 (1114B.1.2)